-- What does it mean to prohibit the "free exercise" of religion? - How does the Free Exercise Clause relate to the Establishment Clause in protecting religious freedom? - How has the Supreme Court's application of the Free Exercise Clause changed over time?
+- Why did the Founders write the Free Exercise Clause into the Constitution? - How has the Supreme Court's application of the Free Exercise Clause changed over time?

-$Day\,8\,$ Freedom of Religion: A Civil Dialogue on Establishment and Free Exercise
+Day 8 Freedom of Religion: A Civil Dialogue on Establishment and Free Exercise

 Students will apply the fundamental skills of civil dialogue from previous lessons to discuss the Establishment and Free Exercise clauses of the First Amendment and explore where constitutional scholars agree and where there are matters of debate.
-Students will reiterate norms and procedures for civil dialogue established in the Day 2 lesson plan.
+Students will reiterate norms and procedures for civil discussion established in the Day 2 lesson plan.
 Time permitting, students may also begin to discuss how to extend the conversation beyond the classroom period and what attributes they can use to promote healthy dialogues outside the classroom.